-Edwards, M. & Benn, S.H.
-2006, 'Emergence, complexity and sustainability: a study of the `sub-political arena'', Management: Pragmatism, Philosophy, Priorities - Proceedings of the 20th ANZAM Conference, Australian and New Zealand Academy of Management Conference, ANZAM, Yeppoon, Australia, pp. 1-17.View/Download from: UTS OPUS
+Benn, SH, Dunphy, DC, Low, S & Perey, R 2006, 'Integrating sustainability into MBA programs: a multiple stakeholder approach', Management: Pragmatism, Philosophy, Priorities - Proceedings of the 20th ANZAM Conference, Australian and New Zealand Academy of Management Conference, ANZAM, Yeppoon, Australia, pp. 1-8.

 This paper is an exploration of the collaborations and networks that facilitate sustainable procurement in Australia.
 At present organizations across all sectors are entering into collaborative arrangements which have the potential to reduce resource consumption and deliver social benefits.
 Many of these relationships focus on reducing the environmental impact of product at end-of-life and may involve redistribution of products in order to rebirth products.
 This paper explores the reconceptualising of redundant products as sustainable procurement.
 In effect, these alliances assist in the implementation of a form of extended producer responsibility (EPR).
 This is of particular importance in Australia as, unlike Europe and Japan, there is no overarching legislation to ensure EPR.
 Alliances can address this gap in sustainable manufacturing.
 The paper explores the motives behind the formation of these alliances and the conditions that facilitate their successful outcomes in terms of the triple bottom line.

-Benn, S.H., Dunphy, D.C., Low, S. & Perey, R. 2006, 'Integrating sustainability into MBA programs: a multiple stakeholder approach', Management: Pragmatism, Philosophy, Priorities - Proceedings of the 20th ANZAM Conference, Australian and New Zealand Academy of Management Conference, ANZAM, Yeppoon, Australia, pp. 1-8.View/Download from: UTS OPUS
+Edwards, M & Benn, SH 2006, 'Emergence, complexity and sustainability: a study of the `sub-political arena'', Management: Pragmatism, Philosophy, Priorities - Proceedings of the 20th ANZAM Conference, Australian and New Zealand Academy of Management Conference, ANZAM, Yeppoon, Australia, pp. 1-17.

 The overarching aim of this report is to explore how the Australian metals and minerals sector could embrace new business models and build on its strengths to harness new value in a global economy orientated more towards sustainable futures